DePizzottri/VKCrawler/TestDB/README.md

     uid: id of the user (int),
     friendsAdded: new added friends (array of ints),
     friendsDeleted: deleted friends (array of ints),
-    timestamp: date of processing (ISODate)
+    processDate: date of processing (ISODate)
 }
 ```

 friends_raw
 -----------
-Collection for unprocessed raw data from crwaler agents
+Collection for unprocessed raw data from crawler agents
 ```
 {
     uid: int